kblack89/WebClassAssignment/README.md

 WEBSITE MODERN ELEMENTS

 The modern website elements that I have found are from three websites.
-I shall list them below and may use all of them or some dependiong on how my website is looking.

 ELEMENTS:
 -Animated image